LgHS/mate-matrix/README.md

 To keep things tidy, put main config in project root and generated configs in `config/` folder with prefixes (`fc-` for fadecandy and `opc-` for OPC simulator).

-Processing config should go inside `processing/MyProject` folder.
+Processing config should go inside each sketch data folder.

 #### Fadecandy